typst/typst/docs/guides/page-setup.md

 ```

 ### Change the page's margins
-Margins are a vital ingredient for good typography: Typographers consider lines
+Margins are a vital ingredient for good typography: [Typographers consider lines
-that fit between 45 and 75 characters best length for legibility and your
+that fit between 45 and 75 characters best length for
+legibility](http://webtypography.net/2.1.2) and your margins and [columns](#columns) help
-margins help define line widths.
-By default, Typst will create margins
+define line widths.
+By default, Typst will create margins proportional to the
-proportional to the page size for your document.
-To set custom margins, you will
+page size for your document.
+To set custom margins, you will use the `margin`
-use the `margin` argument in the `page` set rule.
+argument in the `page` set rule.

 The `margin` argument will accept a length if you want to set all margins to the
 same width.
 However, you often want to set different margins on each side.
 To do